Multi-Agent Inverted Transformer for Flight Trajectory Prediction: Introduction

 \begin{itemize} \item We propose MAIFormer, a novel multi-agent aircraft trajectory model that incorporates two specialized attention modules to reflect the hierarchical structure of multi-agent flight interactions.

-\item The proposed model demonstrates significant performance improvements in prediction accuracy over other methods when evaluated on a real-world automatic dependent surveillance-broadcast (ADS-B) flight trajectory dataset, including the single-aircraft Transformer and AgentFormer.
+\item The proposed model demonstrates significant performance improvements in prediction accuracy over other methods when evaluated on a real-world automatic dependent surveillance-broadcast (ADS-B) flight trajectory dataset.

 \item MAIFormer uses a hierarchical attention mechanism to assign a single interpretable attention score to each aircraft, which enables a more intuitive understanding of how the model perceives inter-agent interactions within a traffic scene.
-This abstraction improves the model’s transparency and usability for human operators, such as ATCs. \end{itemize}
+The attention entropy analysis shows that MAIFormer yields lower attention entropy compared with AgentFormer, indicating more concentrated and thus more interpretable interaction patterns for human operators.